 We entered into a Sponsored Research Agreement with the Scripps Research Institute under which we funded certain research in return for licenses or options to license the inventions resulting from the research.
-This agreement expired on November 14, 2000 and we are negotiating with Scripps to extend the term of this agreement or to enter into a new agreement.
-As of the date of this prospectus, we have not yet completed our negotiations with Scripps and we cannot give any assurance that our negotiations will be successful.
-If we are unable to extend the term of this agreement or enter into a new agreement, we will have to find a replacement to perform this research or we will have to perform this research ourselves.
+This agreement expires on November 14, 2000 and we are negotiating with Scripps to extend the term.
+If we are unable to extend the term of this agreement, we will have to find a replacement to perform this research or we will have to perform this research ourselves.
 In either case, we may experience delay and additional expense in connection with this research effort.

-WE HAVE A HISTORY OF OPERATING LOSSES AND WE MAY FAIL TO OBTAIN REVENUES OR BECOME PROFITABLE.
+WE HAVE A HISTORY OF OPERATING LOSSES AND WE MAY FAIL TO OBTAIN REVENUES OR

-We have incurred \$124,237,900 in operating losses through September 30, 2000 and expect to continue to incur substantial operating losses in the future in order to conduct our research and development activities, and if those activities are successful, to fund clinical trials and other expenses.
+We have incurred \$121,698,674 in operating losses through June 30, 2000 and expect to continue to incur substantial operating losses in the future in order to conduct our research and development activities, and if those activities are successful, to fund clinical trials and other expenses.
 These expenses include the cost of acquiring technology, product testing, acquiring regulatory approvals, establishing production, marketing, sales and distribution programs, and administrative expenses.
 We have not earned any revenues from sales of any product.
 All of our past revenues have been derived from, and any revenues we may obtain for the foreseeable future are expected to be derived from, cooperative agreements, research grants, investments and interest on invested capital.
 We have no cooperative agreements and we have received only two research grants for our stem cell technology, and we may not obtain any such agreements or additional grants in the future, or receive any revenues from them.